 Former Federal Prosecutors

 While it seems intuitive that being a former prosecutor is an advantage for a defense attorney, the gains offered by that experience are often underestimated.
-Most people have a sense former federal prosecutors have an understanding as to how to identify and exploit weaknesses in a prosecutor’s case.
+Obviously, former federal prosecutors have an understanding as to how to identify and exploit weaknesses in a prosecutor’s case.
 Some would go as far as to say former federal prosecutors make the best federal criminal defense attorneys.

 Former prosecutors have personal knowledge of how and why prior cases went wrong and how they could have repaired such defects.
 However, the advantages of prior prosecution experience go far beyond simple identification of case weaknesses.
 Below are additional reasons a defense attorney with prosecution experience, especially when it comes to federal cases, enjoy serious advantages over attorneys without such experience.